 A series is said to converge absolutely if the series of absolute values converges.

-begs an important question: does a series that converges absolutely
+important question: does a series that converges absolutely converge

-converge at all?
-Fortunately for whomsoever first thought up
+but doesn't converge.
+Fortunately for whomsoever first thought up the

 Suppose the series converges absolutely.
 Then the series converges.